 Human subjects research experience.

-Specialized experience in orthopaedic injuries, including foot and ankle.
+Specialized experience in orthopedic injuries, including foot and ankle.

 Experience conducting clinical research.